grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 on all matchers instead of just the few that are incompatible.

-The command takes as input an existing configuration and template files, and prints as output the prepared configuration file and template files:
+The command takes as input an existing configuration and template files, and prints as output the prepared configuration and template files:

 ```bash
 mimirtool alertmanager prepare <config_file> [template_files...]